 Are you planning to switch to a vegan or vegetarian diet that will fulfill not only your nutritional requirements but also your craving for meat?
-You can make the transition easier by including the big variety of mushrooms available, in almost all of your meals!
+You can make the transition easier by including the ways to cook mushrooms available, in almost all of your meals!
 With the wide range of mushrooms available nowadays, the options and choice of recipes are endless.

 Just to say mushrooms are healthy, is an understatement.
 Not just high in fiber and vitamins, all mushrooms are also zero-fat and cholesterol-free!
 They’re gaining such popularity all over the world as a vegan alternative, owing to their versatility in combination with their meat-like texture!